umbraco/UmbracoDocs/Reference/Config/404handlers/index.md

 The concept of *NotFoundHandlers* has been replaced by *IContentFinders* - [Implementing an IContentFinder](../../routing/request-pipeline/IContentFinder)

-Custom 404's are now handled by creating a custom IContentFinder registered as a *ContentLastChanceFinder* - [Using an IContentFinder for Custom 404s](../../routing/request-pipeline/IContentFinder#notfoundhandlers)
+Custom 404's are now handled within a custom *IContentFinder* by setting the Is404 property to true for the *PublishedContentRequest* processed by the *IContentFinder* or by registerring the *IContentFinder* as a *ContentLastChanceFinder* - [Using an IContentFinder for Custom 404s](../../routing/request-pipeline/IContentFinder#notfoundhandlers)

 If you upgrade from an older version of Umbraco then legacy *NotFoundHandlers* listed here 'should' still work - The request pipeline contains a *ContentFinderByNotFoundHandlers* IContentFinder that will attempt to execute the functionality of any legacy *NotFoundHandlers*, but it's recommended to move your custom request handling logic to IContentFinders.